nitin10s/nitin10s/README.md

 <h1> Hi!
 I am Nitin 👋</h1>

-<p> You probably know that like thrice by now 😅.
-I am a designer by profession, developer by degree.
-I enjoy frontend development, open-source contribution, launching my crafted ideas and almost any Imagine Dragon song.
+<p> I am a designer by profession, s developer by degree.
+I enjoy frontend development, open-source contribution, launching my crafted ideas and almost any Imagine Dragons song.

 I lead UX and volunteer as an organisation admin for <a href="https://circuitverse.org/">CircuitVerse</a>.
 I work as a product designer at <a href="http://yellow.ai/">yellow.ai</a>.<br><br> Consider checking out my <a href="http://nitinsinghal.me/"> design portfolio</a>.
 </p>